1 Definitions and Interpretation

 10.1 Subject to Rule 10.2, in all matches, each team is permitted up to seven substitutes of whom not more than three may take part in the match.

-10.2 Where any match goes to extra time (in accordance with the provisions of Rules 14.4, 14.5 and/or 14.6), then subject to the League having obtained the prior approval of the International Football Association Board (IFAB) to the application of this Rule, each Club participating in that match will be permitted to use an additional substitute (in extra time only).
+10.2 Where the Final Tie goes to extra time (in accordance with the provisions of Rule 14.6), then each Club participating in that Final will be permitted to use an additional substitute (in extra time only).

 10.3 All substitutes must be nominated and included on the official Team Sheet handed to the Referee prior to the match.
 Not more than three substitutes of each Club may warm up or down at the same time on the perimeter of the pitch on which the match is being played.